ckoval7/fdlogdb/README.md

 Alternatively you can install Apache, PHP, and MySQL individually.

+Set the following property in the PHP settings file: php.ini upload_max_filesize=8M

-When you first install it please run **/admin/db-config.php** to setup the database tables and make an admin account.
+When you first install it please run **http://localhost/admin/db-config.php** to setup the database tables and make an admin account.

 After creating the database, goto /admin/setup.php to set the field day site information.